Master of Public Health

 7101 SW 102nd Avenue

 Educational Credential Evaluators, Inc.

 Milwaukee, Wisconsin 53203-3470

-Any applicant who has graduated from a college or university in another country where English is not the primary language, regardless of United States residency status, must obtain a minimum score of 550 on the written, 213 on the computerized, or 79–80 on the Internet-based Test of English as a Foreign Language (TOEFL).
-An official set of scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to NSU's EPS.
+Any applicant who has graduated from a college or university in another country where English is not the primary language, regardless of United States residency status, must obtain a minimum score of 550 on the written, 213 on the computerized, or 79–80 on the Internet-based TOEFL, a score of 6.0 on the IELTS, or a score of 54 on the Pearson Test of English—Academic.
+An official set of scores must be sent directly from the testing service to NSU's EPS.